jurisgalang/named-parameters/README.md

     require 'named-parameters'

-But if you want to be selective, just:
+But if you want to be selective, do:

     require 'named-parameters/module'

-- and include the `NamedParameters` module into your class:
+Then include the `NamedParameters` module into your class:

     class YourClass
       include NamedParameters